openstack/puppet-openstack-specs/specs/kilo/auth-restructure.rst

 This has several consequences:

-1. It creates code duplication down the the road to work around the fact there isn't authentication data provided in a general context, for example in keystone
+1. It creates code duplication down the road to work around the fact there isn't authentication data provided in a general context, for example in keystone
 provider: